 Triple Point Investment Management LLP (“TPIM”) is part of the Triple Point Group (“TPG”).
 It is a regulated financial services business with Financial Conduct Authority (“FCA”) number 456597.
-It is registered in England and Wales with number OC321250, and is registered with the Information Commissioner’s Office (“ICO”), number Z1021055.
+It is registered in England and Wales with company number OC321250 and is registered with the Information Commissioner’s Office (“ICO”), number Z1021055.

 Advancr Ltd is an Appointed Representative of Triple Point Investment Management which is authorised and regulated by the FCA.
 Advancr Ltd, company number 07586478, is registered with the ICO, number ZA171970.

-All of the above are part of the Triple Point Group, and are all based at Triple Point’s head office at 1 King William Street, London, EC4N 7AF.
+All of the above entities are part of the Triple Point Group and are all based at Triple Point’s head office at 1 King William Street, London, EC4N 7AF.

 Triple Point Group

 Personal information is any detail about you that can be used either on its own, or with other data, to identify you.

 Personal information may be given to us directly by you, or by individuals or companies that have been authorised by you to act on your behalf to share such information with us (e.g. if you use an Independent Financial Advisor).
 Alternatively, we may receive or collect information from other sources, such as data created when you visit our websites or information received when we request identity checks for anti-money laundering purposes, in order to comply with our regulatory obligations.

 Categories of personal data that we may hold may include:

 - Your title, name, nationality, and date of birth;